abishekmuthian/dsc-automation/frontend/README.md

-# Read and create calendar events Nylas sample app - Frontend
+# Disability Support Committee Automation - Frontend

 An implementation with React.